yuqiii-wang/KnowledgeNotes/network/security/certs_and_keys/certificate.md

 * .crt, .pem - (Privacy-enhanced Electronic Mail) Base64 encoded DER certificate, enclosed between "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----"
 * .der, .cer - usually in binary DER  (Distinguished Encoding Rules) form

+Creation vs Renewal:

+* Creation:
+generate a new cert/key which involves generating a new key (And provide your CSR to your CA).
+* Renewal:
+renew you certificat which involves keeping your private key (And provide your CSR to your CA).

 **Chian of trust**

 Certificate Authorities (CAs) is a third-party that has already been vouched for trust by client and server.
 There are root CAs and intermediate CAs (any certificate that are in between CA and clients), and leaf certificate for end client.